alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 (path, World) -> (contents, World')
 ```

 `World` is not a proposed C# class.
-It stands for files, databases, clocks, services, mutable objects, and other external state. `World'` is the world after the interaction.
+It denotes files, databases, clocks, services, mutable objects, and other external state. `World'` is the world after the interaction.

 This is only a model for dependency and ordering, not a literal snapshot.
 Sequencing two effects does not stop external systems from changing between them.

 ## Make the effect part of the type

 The next step is to stop returning the API result directly.
-Instead, return a value that describes the request, so callers can keep composing it without committing to a calling policy.
+Instead, return a value that describes the request, so callers can keep composing it without committing to an invocation policy.

 Represent the API request explicitly: